 Supervised Clinical Practice Experiences (SCPEs) vary in start times, duration, completion times, and call requirements.
 Students are expected to be present during all days and times a scheduled rotation is open, or as outlined by the preceptor.
-Students must attain at least one hundred seventy-five (175) hours of clinical time for each five (5) week SCPE.
+Students must attain at least one hundred seventy-five (175) hours of clinical time for each five (5) week SCPE and at least three hundred fifty (350) hours during their ten (10) week primary care SCPE.

 Students should never decline to work outside of normal work times, weekends, nights, and on-call if that is an expectation of the rotation.
-There is no maximum number of hours a PA student may work during a SCPE.
+There is no maximum number of hours a PA Student may work during a SCPE.